aseichter2007/ClipboardConqueror/readme.md

 --------------
 * Control every part of LLM prompts without needing to switch context to a different tab, window, or program.
 It works in any text box.

-* Write and quickly call targeted agents for specific tasks.
+* Write and quickly call targeted system prompts for specific tasks.

-* Quick saving of new agents and information for later use.
+* Quick saving of new system prompts and information for later use.

 * Tailors text with proper formatting for precise AI responses.

 * Locally run large language model support with KoboldCPP for powerful, secure, text processing.

-* Supports multiple backends, diverse prompt configurations, and even a no code framework for prototyping chain-of-actor or chain-of-thought prompts for multi-step agent development pipelines.
+* Supports multiple backends, diverse prompt configurations, and even a no code framework for prototyping chain-of-actor or chain-of-thought prompts for multi-step development pipelines.

 * Supports multiple languages and contexts for diverse applications.
 Not all LLM models are multilingual, some configuration may be required.